 The South African Special Forces have a legacy of soldiering that is unparalleled.
 The legends of these exploits are whispered around the world and deservedly so.
 The extent of the work they have done is simply near impossible.
-In this the role the founding members is the most important aspect as it was these few men that showed the way.
+In this the role the founding members played is of utmost importance as it was these 11 men that showed the way.

-The SF started off as 1 Reconnaissance Commando with only 12 men in 1972.
-Under the Command of Cmdt JD Breytenbach these men – aka the “dirty dozen” – set the ethos and the level of professionalism for all that was to follow.
+The Special Forces started off as the Reconnaissance Commandos with only 11 men in 1972.
+Under the command of Cmdt JD Breytenbach these men – aka the “dirty dozen” – set the ethos and the level of professionalism for all that was to follow.
 His understanding of the worth of an unconventional force was visionary and he set about equipping his men with the skills that would allow them to operate autonomously to create have maximum impact.